maliahavlicek/what2do2day/readme.md

 - [balsamiq](https://balsamiq.com/) - used to create professional looking wire frames.
 - [markdown table generator](https://www.tablesgenerator.com/markdown_tables) - used to help with documentation table formatting
 - [icon generator](https://favicon.io/favicon-generator/) - free site to help in website icon generation
+- [regex101.com](https://regex101.com/) - used to help fine tune some regular expression based validation
 ### APIs
 - [emailJS](https://emailjs.com) - Send user notices when place they are following is modified, has a new event, or has a new review posted.
 - [Google Calendar API](https://developers.google.com/calendar/v3/reference/events) - Used to [create events](https://developers.google.com/calendar/create-events) for application, add attendees when users join an event, and send updates to joiners if event is modified